Max7im/jquery-csv/.github/ISSUE_TEMPLATE.md

 Is this a bug?
-If not consider asking on [StackOverflow under the jquery-csv tag](https://stackoverflow.com/questions/tagged/jquery-csv?mixed=1).
+If not consider asking on [StackOverflow][StackOverflow].

 Does the documentation require improvement?
-Consider posting a [Feature][feature] with the the recommended changes.
+Consider posting a [Feature][Feature] with the the recommended changes.

 # Subject of the issue